-The activity of vessels passing through the Mediterranean Sea without calling a port in 2019 counted 5,251 vessels with a total dwt of 510 million (Table 3).
+The activity of vessels passing through the Mediterranean Sea without calling at port in 2019 counted 5,251 vessels with a total DWT of 510 million (Table 3).
 These were mainly larger vessels (bulk carriers, container ships and oil and chemical tankers).
-The average dwt was 97,000; the largest were the container carriers, which also were the most frequent.
-Still in 2019, there were 14,403 ships in the Mediterranean Sea that made 453,000 calls.
-A little more than 24% of the global fleet of ships called ports or passed through the Mediterranean in 2019 (Table 4).
+The average DWT was 97,000; the largest were the container carriers, which were also the most frequent.
+Also in 2019, there were 14,403 ships in the Mediterranean Sea that made 453,000 calls.
+A little more than 24% of the global fleet of ships called at ports or passed through the Mediterranean in 2019 (Table 4).
 The share was higher for the large cargo carriers, with container ships at the top.

 Passenger vessels, mostly ferries, accounted for 42.8% of the total port calls.
-Container carriers had 18% of the total port call, while other dry and ro-ro vessels 16.9%, tankers 16.8% and bulk carriers 5.6%.
-In dwt-terms, bulk carriers and tankers dominate with 71% of the capacity (Table 4).
-4,399 (30.5%) of the individual ships are smaller than 10,000 dwt.
-Figure 5 shows the age profile of the fleet of ships that called ports in the Mediterranean in 2019.
-The majority of the ships are built in the last 15 years, but there is a long tail of old ships.
+Container carriers accounted for 18% of the total port call, while other dry and ro-ro vessels accounted for 16.9%, tankers 16.8% and bulk carriers 5.6%.
+In DWT-terms, bulk carriers and tankers dominate with 71% of the capacity (Table 4).
+4,399 (30.5%) of the individual ships are smaller than 10,000 DWT.
+Figure 5 shows the age profile of the fleet of ships that called at ports in the Mediterranean in 2019.
+The majority of the ships were built in the last 15 years, but old ships (even from late 1960s) are still circulating.
 Overall, the fleet sailing in the Mediterranean is younger than the global fleet.
-Smaller ships (below 10,000 dwt) are in general older than larger ones.
+Smaller ships (below 10,000 DWT) are, in general, older than larger ones.